ztvr/great-hall-candle-controller/README.md

 # great-hall-candle-controller

 Remember those floating candles in the Great Hall in Harry Potter?
 Wouldn't it be fun to have a halloween decoration display that looked like that?

 This project aims to recreate the floating candles of the great hall with motors controlling invisible suspension lines for fake candles!

-The majority of the project is written in Python (for my own personal learning experience) while a simulation is provided through Processing.
+The majority of the project is written in Python for Raspberry Pi (for my own personal learning experience) while a simulation is provided through py.Processing.

 See "Candle Construction & Mounting" for information on how to create your decorations!